yvonne-h1/h1-theme-template/README.md

 ## Developing

-When you run `npm run start` the work files will be watched for change and an [Shopify development theme](https://shopify.dev/themes/tools/cli#development-themes) will be created.
+When you run `npm run start` the work files will be watched for change and a [Shopify development theme](https://shopify.dev/themes/tools/cli#development-themes) will be created.
 The theme/assets folder is not rebuilt from scratch.
 We configured the development themes with editor syncing.
 This means that all your changes made inside the customizer from your development theme will be synced to your local data JSON files.

 With `npm run start:dev` or `npm run start:stage` you can shortcut the prompt and directly use the dev or stage environment.